1tapsMachine/Hotel_booking_manager/README.md

 ## Conclusion

-This Project Management System, powered by Laravel and React, aims to streamline project workflows, enhance collaboration, and provide project managers and team members with a robust platform for successful project execution.
+This Task Management System, powered by Laravel and React, aims to streamline task workflows, enhance collaboration, and provide task managers and team members with a robust platform for successful task execution.